joseparreiras/joseparreiras.github.io/_pages/cv.md

 ---
 layout: cv
 permalink: /cv/
-title: CV
+title: Résumé
 nav: true
 nav_order: 6
 cv_pdf: cv-jose-antunes-neto.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: This is a short version of my CV.
+You can find the complete version by clicking on the PDF icon to the right.
 toc:
   sidebar: left
 ---